-2. Calangute Beach.
 Calangute is the largest, busiest, most happening, and the most popular beach in Goa.
-Fondly known as the Queen of Beaches, this beach has everything you need from shacks, club, seafood, and numerous water sport options such as parasailing, skiing, banana ride, and surfing.
+Fondly known as the Queen of Beaches, this beach has everything you need from shacks, clubs, seafood, and numerous water sport options such as parasailing, skiing, banana ride, and surfing.
 Nightlife at the Calangute beach is equally vibrant and lively as it is during the day.
 Parties at the clubs with unlimited food, drinks, music, and casinos are surely going to make you bid adios to sleep!

-3. Sinquerim Fort.
-Sinquerim fort is an extension of Aguada Fort.
-Built-in 1612 with fortified walls for enhanced protection from the Dutch and the Marathas.
+Sinquerim Fort is an extension of Aguada Fort.
+Built in 1612 with fortified walls for enhanced protection from the Dutch and the Marathas.
 This fort faces the Sinquerim beach and attracts huge footfall for its rustic yet welcoming vibes.

-4. Chapel of St.Lawrence.
 Located close to Candolim beach, this chapel is one of the most significant Chapels of all in Goa.
-Built-in 1630 as an ode to the Saint Lawrence, the pillars of the church have inscriptions carved on it describing the incidents of Saint’s life.
+Built-in 1630 as an ode to Saint Lawrence, the pillars of the church have inscriptions carved on them describing the incidents of Saint’s life.